XiongTor/Rosa_family/README.md

     - **MSCquartets.R**
       This script is used to conduct the MSCquartets analysis.

+    - **PhyloNetworks.R**

+	  This script is used to conduct the PhyloNetworks analysis.

     - **tribe_ILS_flow.R**
 	  This script is used to run the tribe ILS flow.